Support available for sexual and blood borne infections

 In many cases, STIs such as chlamydia, gonorrhea and HIV, don’t have any obvious symptoms.
 You can have an STI without knowing it.
 And, while you may feel perfectly fine, you can still pass an STI to someone else if you have vaginal, oral or anal sex without a condom.

-Common BBI symptoms include:
+Common blood borne infection (BBI) symptoms include:

 - Jaundice (yellowing of the skin or whites of the eyes)